14 August 2020

 Weeks on chart: 3 weeks

 And here we are, folks - one of the first 'pop' hits (well, it reached number 9 in the US) to feature guest rap artists: namely, Eric B. & Rakim; and one of the first music videos to incorporate vogueing - almost a year before Madonna's "Vogue".
 Jody scored a number 13 hit in Australia in 1987 with "Looking for a New Love", but, unfortunately, never again troubled the top 50.
 "Friends" was the second single lifted from Jody's Larger Than Life LP, which peaked at number 96 in Australia in May 1989.
 I'm not sure why the excellent singles from Jody's second album (or most of those from her first, for that matter) didn't connect with the Australian record-buying public; it seemed to me that both "Friends" and previous single "Real Love" (number 78 in May 1989) received a fair amount of exposure on radio and TV.
 Plus, who can't relate to the lyrics of this song?
 "Have you ever been stabbed in the back by someone you thought was really cool?" and "when you need them most, where are your friends?"
 Preach it, sistah!
-One small consolation is that "Friends" performed better on the Australian Music Report singles chart, where it peaked at number 80.
-If you like this track, it's also worth checking out the longer video for the extended version of "Friends".
-We will see Jody again in 1990.
+One small consolation is that "Friends" performed better nationally on the Australian Music Report singles chart, where it peaked at number 80.
+On the ARIA state charts, "Friends" performed strongest in Victoria/Tasmania, where it reached number 116.

 Number 147 "Gravitate to Me" by The The